navyasric/active-directory-java-webapp-openidconnect-v2/README.md

 # Integrate Microsoft identity into a Java web application using OpenID Connect and call Microsoft Graph

+> Note: This sample is Work In Progress

 ### Overview

 This sample demonstrates a Java web application signing in a user and calling the Microsoft Graph API that is secured using Azure Active Directory.